 Immigration laws have become tougher and the possibility of relocating of workers has become quite complex; and most countries have made their labour law more strict and have begun to set up a framework of obligatory pensions, severance pay, and complex procedures for dismissing an employee.
 In addition, employees are not in a hurry to accept work offers by international companies without receiving all of the benefits that a local employer would provide.

 “The future of Papaya really excites me.
 We are developing tools that help companies to be better employers, but also helps them to easily employ the exact type of workers that they need in every place in the world” said Guez.
 “From my point of view, Papaya is the best example: after we raised the first million dollars, we needed to ask ourselves where this million would take us with R&D in Israel – indeed the first million was intended to allow the company to raise its head above the water.
 We concluded that the R&D will not be in Israel, and after a brief period of working with designers in Israel, we decided to outsource the design work to Poland as well.”

 “A year afterwards, I wanted to establish a native English sales team (SDR) in Israel.
-I found myself searching high and low for candidates and barley succeeding to convince them to come to an interview.
-One of my investors connected us to a developmental center in a Palestinian village, Rawabi.
+I found myself searching high and low for candidates and barely succeeding in convincing them to come to an interview.
+One of my investors connected us to a development center in a Palestinian village, Rawabi.
 I met with their sales manager who spoke perfect English.
 I asked her how I could attract five workers with English such as hers.
-We opened a new expertise for them that they did not have before.
+We created a new expertise for them that they did not have before.
 We got employees who live within a half hour trip from Rosh Ha’ayin, with sky high motivation and astonishing achievements.”

 Read the original interview in Hebrew here.